About Texas State

 We have two campuses across 495 acres in San Marcos, 101 in Round Rock

 More than 200 bachelor's, master's and doctoral degrees

 World-class Research and Innovation

-During FY17 Texas State researchers were engaged in 519 independent sponsored projects totaling more than $44 million in expenditures.
+During FY18 Texas State researchers were engaged in 554 independent sponsored projects and received 215 grants.

 The Science, Technology, and Advanced Research (STAR) Park is Texas State University’s research park dedicated to collaboration with industry, government laboratories and nonprofit research institutions to accelerate innovation, commercialization and entrepreneurship in the Texas Innovation Corridor.